Table of Contents

-In the next section of the screen, you can manually set (by clicking on the lower value)the temperatures for the Print Bed and Print Head.
+In the next section of the screen, Temperature settings, you can manually set (by clicking on the lower value)the temperatures for the Print Bed and Print Head.
 The working temperature setting is usually part of the G code generated by the application (slicer).
 The thermometer button with the down arrow is used to cool the pad and the nozzle.

 By clicking one of the PRESET buttons, you can select from the preset standard temperature values (the scale varies for the pad temperature and the print head temperature).

 The Accessory management section is used for easier management and setting up multiple printheads and printheads.
 For each new printhead and pad, you will receive a configuration file, which you upload to the printer’s memory via the web interface (for more detailed instructions, see the section describing WebControl)

 If you want to use the accessory, replace it according to the instructions and simply select the accessory from the list using the SELECT button.
 Each time, after such a change, the set values of the given accessory will be read (e.g. offset) and the calibration will be performed automatically before the next printing.

 If you have more than one print head, you can alternate between them, for example, according to different sizes or types of nozzles.
 This simplifies the preparation process and eliminates the risk of damage during nozzle replacement.

 This screen displays the prepared print data in the printer’s internal memory (which can be downloaded via the online interface), or on a connected USB device (you can switch to a USB device in the screen header).

 To print any file simply click on the file and confirm by Print button.